Spartronics4915/developers_handbook/java_lessons/4_if_statement.md

 }
 ```

-This isn't _that_ confusing here, but you're still duplicating code, which is something we like to avoid in programming.
-Instead, you can use the `else if` statement:
+The above works, but it's much more elegant to use the `else if` statement:

 ```java
 // This will print Second statement.